 - Students: they need digs close to their university/college and local amenities.

 - Benefits tenants: they need cheap properties and good amenities close by or good transport links.

-- Young singles or migrant workers: they may need multiple occupancy properties.
+- Young singles or seasonal workers: they may need multiple occupancy properties.

 - Upwardly mobile professionals: they will probably be seeking city centre properties of a certain calibre or those with excellent transport links.

 - Holiday lets: look for a property in a desirable area to maximise your income.

 Think carefully about your target tenant and create a wish-list just for them.
 If the property you buy doesn’t fit this wish list, you’ll need to go back to the drawing board in terms of tenant, which could upset your business plan and make it harder to find anyone suitable.

 Put Your Personal Property Tastes to One Side

 An Englishman’s home is his castle, or so the saying goes, but when you invest in property to let out to tenants, it’s important to put your own tastes aside.
 External factors, such as public transport links and schools might not be an issue for you, especially if you own a car and you’re retired, but there are plenty of tenants who place a great deal of importance on convenient bus routes and good schools.